Entropy production dynamics in quench protocols of a driven-dissipative critical system

 At the level of the full master equation~\eqref{M}, however, the nature of this bistability is somewhat subtle.
-For, as shown in \cite{drummond_quantum_1980} (see also~\cite{vogel_quasiprobability_1989,Habraken_2012,bartolo_exact_2016,roberts_driven-dissipative_2020}), the steady-state is always unique and can, in fact, be solved analytically.
+This is because, as shown in \cite{drummond_quantum_1980} (see also~\cite{vogel_quasiprobability_1989,Habraken_2012,bartolo_exact_2016,roberts_driven-dissipative_2020}), the steady-state is always unique and can, in fact, be solved analytically.
 Indeed, the moments of the system are found to be given by~\cite{drummond_quantum_1980}

 where $\xi = 2\Epsilon/iU$ and $x = 2(i\Delta + \kappa)/iU$.
 Here $_0{F}_2(a,b;c)$ and $\Gamma$ denote the hyper-geometric and gamma functions, respectively.
 The predictions of this exact solution are shown as the black-solid lines in Fig.~\eqref{fig:firstmoment_with_plotmarkers}.
 As can be seen, at a certain critical value $\epsilon_c$ the system jumps abruptly from a state with low photon occupation, to another with high occupation.
 Henceforth, we shall refer to the state for $\epsilon < \epsilon_c$ as the dark phase and that for $\epsilon > \epsilon_c$ as the bright phase (there is no closed-form expression for $\epsilon_c$, which has to be computed numerically).